jdefrancesco/dskDitto/README.md

 By default, `dskDitto` uses SHA-256 for content hashing:

 - **SHA-256 (`--hash sha256`)**: conservative, widely-supported choice with strong collision guarantees.
-- **BLAKE3 (`--hash blake3`)**: significantly faster on modern CPUs while still providing strong, practical collision resistance for duplicate detection.
+- **BLAKE3 (`--hash blake3`)**: Under many circumstances this is significantly faster on modern CPUs.
+However, on macOS `SHA256` is fine tuned and out performs `BLAKE3` most of the time.
+Thus, we leave `SHA-256` as the default for now.

-If you are scanning very large trees or running `dskDitto` frequently, `--hash blake3` will usually be noticeably faster while remaining safe for deduplication workloads.

 ## Examples